JunyuLiao/demo/README.md

 - `car.txt` is at the repo root.
 The app references it directly as `car.txt`.

+## Output directory (required)

+- The C++ algorithm writes intermediate files to `output/` (e.g., `output/hyperplane_data`, `output/ext_pt`).
+- This folder is checked into the repository (empty placeholder files are present) so it always exists in fresh clones and inside containers.
+- If you remove it, recreate it before running: `mkdir -p output`.

 ## Session isolation

 - Each browser session gets its own algorithm process, keyed by a generated `session_id`.
 Inputs are not shared between users.